Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.

 - Wipe your bowl clean with a paper towel and use it to whisk together the egg, cinnamon, and vanilla extract.

 - Add the drained matzo pieces to the egg mixture.
-Using a fork, mix well, until the ingredients turn into a batter.
+Using a fork, mix well, until the ingredients form a batter.

 - Heat a large nonstick skillet over medium heat.
 Add the butter and brush to coat.
-When the butter starts foaming, spoon the batter into the griddle, measuring ¼ cup per pancake.
+When the butter starts foaming, spoon three mounds of the batter into the griddle, measuring ¼ cup per mound.
 You should get 3 pancakes.
-Gently flatten each mound with a fork.
+Gently flatten each with a fork.

-- Fry the pancakes until golden and cooked through, about 3 minutes per side.
-Serve immediately, with your favorite toppings.
+- Cook the pancakes until golden and cooked through, about 3 minutes per side.
+Serve immediately with your favorite toppings.

 Video